gdemengin/pipeline-logparser/README.md

   - ability to filter main thread (using filter = [null])
   - new option hidePipeline to filter Pipeline technical logs (default value true to hide them)
   - fix parsing issues with old version of workflow-job plugin

+* stage branch (??/2020)
+  - handle logs from stages and add option to show/filter them